Rami-Sabbagh/MoDev/index.md

 But don't worry, we got our own way to put our hands on the src, without breaking the eula & the license of the game, as we are not redistributing any game files, only documenting it :D

-## Is it possible to document this file ?
+## Is it possible to document X file ?
 Well, Only if I got enough time, Create an issue in the [Github Repository Issues Page](https://github.com/RamiLego4Game/MoDev/issues) Adding a [ToDoc] tag on the title of the issue. some files shouldn't be shown to the public, that's for some security reasons..